jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The G major shape uses the same treble triad as the A major shape, on the upper middle strings, but it builds out the chords below the treble triad, while the A shape builds chords above it.

 **Practice the G shape with primary chords in the key of C major:**

 | 6th string root on fret | Note | Shape  | Chord |